 - Weather client

-Obviously, they removed Signal and Telegram, and added their own Apps store.
+They removed Signal and Telegram and added their own Apps store.

 Since this article also isn’t focused on features of /e/, we again look at security and privacy aspects.
-The /e/ Foundation promotes their same-named mobile OS as “ungoogled”, coming with “carefully selected apps”.
+The /e/ Foundation promotes its same-named mobile OS as “ungoogled,” coming with “carefully selected apps.”

 Communication with the internet

 In this section, we discuss several findings regarding /e/’s network traffic when connected to the internet.